-- "(1) IN GENERAL.-The President shall direct, subject to notice and comment, the issuance of regulations to carry out - "(2) Effective date.-Regulations issued under this section shall become effective not later than 180 days after the effective date of the Foreign Investment and National Security Act of 2007. - "(3) CONTENT.-Regulations issued under this subsection shall- - "(A) provide for the imposition of civil penalties for any violation of this section, including any mitigation agreement entered into or conditions imposed pursuant to subsection (1);
+"(1) IN GENERAL.-The President shall direct, subject to notice and comment, the issuance of regulations to carry out this section.

+"(2) EFFECTIVE DATE.-Regulations issued under this section shall become effective not later than 180 days after the effective date of the Foreign Investment and National Security Act of 2007.

+"(3) CONTENT.-Regulations issued under this subsection shall-

+"(A) provide for the imposition of civil penalties for any violation of this section, including any mitigation agreement entered into or conditions imposed pursuant to subsection (l);